|On the road price||£64,495.00|

 However, compare it with the only other all-electric SUV on the market, the Tesla Model X, and this car is a bargain even in this high-spec First Edition guise.
 With genuine performance credentials and more range than most owners would ever need, the Jaguar I-Pace makes an extremely convincing case for EV driving.

-Representative Example relates to an I-PACE EV400 SE.
-5.9% APR Representative available on new Jaguar I-PACE 20MY models registered between 1st July and 30th September 2019 at participating Retailers only.
+Terms and Conditions: Representative Example relates to an I-PACE S EV400.
+5.90% APR Representative available on new Jaguar I-PACE models registered between 1st January and 31st March 2020.
 With Jaguar Personal Contract Purchase you have the option at the end of the agreement to: (1) return the vehicle and not pay the Optional Final Payment.
 If the vehicle has exceeded the maximum agreed mileage a charge per excess mile will apply.
 In this example, 8p plus VAT per excess mile will apply to each excess mile above the maximum agreed mileage.
 If the vehicle is in good condition (fair wear and tear accepted) and has not exceeded the maximum agreed mileage you will have nothing further to pay; (2) pay the Optional Final Payment to own the vehicle or (3) part exchange the vehicle subject to settlement of your existing credit agreement; new credit agreements are subject to status.
-Representative Example is based upon an annual mileage of 10,000 miles.
+Representative Example is based upon an annual mileage of 6,000 miles.
 Credit is subject to status and is only available to UK residents aged 18 and over.
-This credit offer is only available through Black Horse Limited trading as Jaguar Financial Services, St William House, Tresillian Terrace, Cardiff CF10 5BH.
-We can introduce you to Jaguar Financial Services to provide funding for your vehicle.
-We may receive commission or other benefits for introducing you to the lender.
+This credit offer is only available through Black Horse Limited trading as Jaguar Financial Services, St William House, Tresillian Terrace, Cardiff CF10 5BH. **WLTP (Worldwide harmonised Light vehicle Test Procedure) is the new process that has been phased in from 2017, which measures fuel, energy consumption, range and emissions in passenger vehicles in Europe.
+This is designed to provide figures closer to real-world driving behaviour.
+It tests vehicles with optional equipment and with a more demanding test procedure and driving profile.